Why is this medication prescribed?

 Some side effects can be serious.
 If you experience any of the following symptoms, call your doctor immediately:

-- rash; hives; swelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legs: or difficulty swallowing or breathing
+- rash; hives; swelling of the face, throat, tongue, lips, or eyes: or difficulty swallowing or breathing

 - nausea, headache, lack of energy, confusion, or seizures that last longer or happen more often than in the past